Airlines for America.

 A component of an add-on record that defines the geographic area of the published fare with which the add-on will construct.
 Applies to international fares only.

-A person who has reached his or her twelfth birthday as of the date of commencement of travel.
+A person who has reached their twelfth birthday as of the date of commencement of travel.

 A complete copy of an ATPCO data subscription product that is used by subscribers to initialize their database before processing changes or updates.
 All adds contains both effective and future effective data.